tim-one/tim-one.github.io/psf/ban_qa.md

 ---
 title: Ban Q&A
 ---
+Brief replies to questions from a variety of sources.

 **2024-10-05 Sat 02:30p CDT**

-Random brief replies to questions from a variety of sources.

 **Q:** Is Ethan Furman a friend of yours covering for you?